shahbazk/shahbazk.github.io/README.md

-I am an Assitant Professor at the Department of Computer Science and Engineering at Indian Institute of Technology Roorkee.
+I am an Assistant Professor at the Department of Computer Science and Engineering at Indian Institute of Technology Roorkee.

 **Email:** [shahbaz.khan@cs.iitr.ac.in](mailto:shahbaz.khan@cs.iitr.ac.in) ,  [shahbazkhan.sbzk@gmail.com](mailto:shahbazkhan.sbzk@gmail.com)